KingSora/OverlayScrollbars/README.md

 | :--- | :--- |
 | `instance` | The instance which dispatched the event. |

-Is dispatched after all generated elements, observers and events were appended to the DOM.
+Dispatched after all generated elements, observers and events were appended to the DOM.

 ### `updated`